The Source controversy (2)

 According to me, music doesn’t belong to a specific ethnic group,even if it has been created by it.
 Music belongs to anybody , music is universal.
 There shouldn’t be any racism in hip hop.
 The Source owner’s arguments are even not credible.

-2 thoughts on “The Source controversy (2)”
+2 responses to “The Source controversy (2)”

 kathy

-2. I agree with the comment that music belongs to anybody and that it is universal.
+I agree with the comment that music belongs to anybody and that it is universal.
 There shouldn’t be any racism in hip hop or in any other medium.
 All of this bullshit is what is forcing us to take a step backward not the fact that a white rapper made it big.
 Eminem is a tallented artist and deserves just as much respect as anyone else in the industry.